Dolly zoom: Notable examples

-In Jaws (1975), the famous "Get Out Of The Water" scene contains a dolly zoom that focuses on Martin Brody's shocking realization of a shark on the beach.
+Jaws (1975) uses a dolly zoom to focus on Martin Brody's realization that there is a shark on the beach.

 In Raging Bull (1980), Martin Scorsese uses dolly zoom shot to disorient the audience and put them in Jake LaMotta's shoes, and thus creating a vertigo effect.

 In Goodfellas (1990), Scorsese uses dolly zooms to convey tensions between characters.
 This shot is most famously employed in Henry's dive into paranoia, where he eats at a diner with Jimmy while tracking a window to see if anybody has been following him.

+In The Lion King (1994), Simba is dolly zoomed looking terrified after he watches from afar a stampede of wildebeests running down from a hill.

 In The Lord of the Rings: The Fellowship of the Ring (2001), Frodo stands by as a dolly zoom signifies an entrance of an enemy from the woods.

 In Shaun of the Dead (2004), a dolly zoom places comedic emphasis on Shaun's bravery, which ultimately fails when his shotgun jams.

-In Ratatouille (2007), the food critic Anton Ego has an intense flashback, signified through a dolly zoom, towards his childhood days after eating Remy's ratatouille.
+In Ratatouille (2007), Anton Ego has a flashback to his childhood, signified through a dolly zoom, after eating Remy's ratatouille.
 Throughout the film, dolly zooms are used extensively to highlight the bonding between two characters, such as when Remy feels a personal connection with Chef Gusteau on television.

 In the Breaking Bad episode "Ozymandias", a subtle dolly zoom is used in Walter White's reaction shot over the murder of his brother-in-law, Hank Schrader.

-In Guardians of the Galaxy Vol. 2 (2017), a dolly zoom is used to emphasize the shock Peter Quill experiences when his father, Ego, tells him he killed Peter's mother.
+In Guardians of the Galaxy Vol. 2 (2017), a dolly zoom is used to emphasize the shock Peter Quill experiences when his father, Ego, tells him that he killed Quill's mother Meredith.

-The Apple TV+ series Severance uses the dolly zoom to represent an employee transitioning between their "Innie" company personas at work and their "Outie" real-world selves.
+In Severance, dolly zooms are used to represent an employee transitioning between their "Innie" company personas at work and their "Outie" real-world selves.